 Skipping Rocks Lab has created edible water pods they called "Ooho!"
 And it could very well be the solution to our plastic problem.
 The product is made from a seaweed extract and is tasteless, although flavors can be added to it.

 The edible water pods can be eaten whole after peeling the outer layer of the package - just like a fruit!

 Can bananas really make you light up like a glow stick?

 Bananas are undoubtedly one of the yummiest gifts from nature.
 The fruit is an easy portable snack you can enjoy any time and has several health benefits.
 But what do we truly know about the Minions' favorite food?
 There are several little-known facts about the versatile banana that we could learn.

 There is so much versatility in bananas, and we're not just talking about the fruit.
 The leaves can be used to wrap other foods or as a quick umbrella.
 Banana fiber can be turned into fabric or paper.
 Additionally, they come in more colors than just yellow!
 Here are eight surprising facts about bananas.

 10 Unique Starbucks Beverages From Around The World

 Would you try #5?

-Although Starbucks is a Seattle-based coffee chain in the United States, it has grown a lot globally.
+Starbucks may have started as a coffee chain in the United States, but it has grown a lot globally.
 And even though people are already used to the classic drinks the coffee chain offers, Starbucks certainly doesn't lack creativity when it comes to special beverages.